ForecastHealth/botech-protocol/README.md

 ## Background
 The Botech protocol arose from the need to do the following things:
-- Produce complex models...
+- Produce complex models,
-- that people understand...
+- that people understand,
 - which are reproducible

 Complex models mean complex behaviours can be captured (e.g. feedback loops, dynamic changes to the model).